joash-muganda/CMPE-255-Course/EDA_And_Data_Process/Image_dataset_analysis/README.md

 The Fashion MNIST dataset comprises 60,000 training and 10,000 test images, each of size 28x28 pixels, representing 10 different clothing classes.

-🔗 [Insert link to dataset source or visualization]

 ## 🔄 Workflow